Best Internet Options for Truckers

 2. Data overage fees might catch you off guard.
 Most hotspot device plans have data caps that, if you exceed the allotment, can add up to a pretty penny.

 3. You’ll have one more device to manage.
-A hotspot device has to be charged—or left plugged in all the time—and updated, and it might be more complicated to troubleshoot issues on it than your phone.
+A hotspot device has to be charged—or left plugged in all the time—and updated, and it might be more complicated to troubleshoot issues on it than on your phone.

 Overall, we think using a mobile hotspot device is a really great option for the right trucker or commuter.
 If you need your Wi-Fi to be available in your truck constantly, and would rather keep your phone free to use and take inside places, we recommend a dedicated hotspot device—as long as you have a way to charge it.